BettercareHealth/bettercare/maternal-mental-health/test-2.md

 	1. Contact a psychiatric nurse, sister in charge or doctor for emergency help
 	1. Ask her about her problems and then send her home
 	1. Give her advice on coping strategies
-18. The Risk Factor Assessment is used to assess:
+18. The Risk Factor Assessment (RFA) is used to assess:
 	1. How many risks women take during their pregnancy
 	1. The likelihood that a woman will develop depression or anxiety during pregnancy
 	1. Risk of mental illness for the baby
 	1. Risk of a physical illness during pregnancy
-19. The following indicate risk on the Risk Factor Assessment:
+19. The following indicate risk on the Risk Factor Assessment (RFA):
 	1. Family and friends help in practical ways
 	1. I feel pleased about being pregnant
 	1. I have a good relationship with my mother